 All this means that big WIP leads to huge cycle times and small WIP (beyond a certain point) leads to lower throughput.
 There is a value of the WIP that balances the other two values so that the Kanban system produces optimal throughput without hurting cycle times too much.
 This is what the WIP limit of the system should be.

-Let’s assume a Kanban system has an optimal WIP limit of 10 work items.
+Let's assume a Kanban system has an optimal WIP limit of 10 work items.
 This means that, at any point in time, the number of work items in progress shall not exceed this number, nor shall it deviate too much from it.
-Only then the system will produce the optimal results that we want.
+Only then will the system produce the optimal results that we want.

-And here’s the contradiction that arises out of fixed date scheduling.
+And here's the contradiction that arises out of fixed-date scheduling.
 You may think you have a free WIP limit on date X, but the capacity might not be there due to variability in the process.
 Actually, it is highly unlikely that you consistently guess when a task is going to start/finish, even if you are a very experienced project manager.

-It can be argued that if you plan the tasks on a Kanbanize timeline, and you limit the number of tracks, you are actually limiting the WIP.
+It can be argued that if you plan the tasks on a Kanbanize timeline and you limit the number of tracks, you are actually limiting the WIP.
 This is true.
-However, it doesn’t change the fact that you will risk worse quality, as teams will feel pressed to start work based on schedule and not exit criteria.
+However, it doesn't change the fact that you will risk worse quality, as teams will feel pressed to start work based on schedule and not exit criteria.
 Besides, you will have to update the plan regularly, which has no real benefit and is rather pointless.

 But what can you do if you must know how the project is going?
 Well, we already answered that in the previous sections.
 It is totally fine to schedule bigger pieces of work (Initiatives) and manage them, instead of the individual work items.
 As a manager, this is where you should be focusing your attention while leaving the individual work items to the teams to deal with.

 Just some heads up: You should use a WIP limit for the initiatives too ;).